2001–02 Belarusian Cup

 The 2001–02 Belarusian Cup was the 11th season of the Belarusian annual football cup competition.
-Contrary to the league season, it has been conducted in a fall-spring rhythm.
-The first games were played on August 15, 2001 and the final on 26 May 2002.
-Gomel won the Cup and qualified for the UEFA Cup Qualifying round.
+Contrasting the league season, it was conducted in a fall-spring rhythm.
+The first games were played on 15 August 2001, with the final played on 26 May 2002.
+Gomel won the Cup and qualified for the UEFA Cup qualifying round.

 First round

 The draw was conducted on 31 July 2001.
 Four First League clubs (Darida Minsk Raion, Zvezda-VA-BGU Minsk, Kommunalnik Slonim and Torpedo-Kadino Mogilev) were given a bye to the next round by a drawing of lots.

-The games were played on 15 August 2001.